Shahryar-sss/Cloud-Cost-Optimization/readme.md

 ### [Main.py](https://github.com/Shahryar-sss/Cloud-Cost-Optimization/blob/master/Main.py)

 Execution starts from this file.
 A datacenter is first created with appropriate characteristics.
 Then a datacenter broker is created, using the required VM allocation policy and cloudlet allocation policy.
 A list of hosts is then created and assigned to the datacenter.
-Finally a list of cloudlets is create dand submitted to the broker for execution.
+Finally a list of cloudlets is created and submitted to the broker for execution.

 ### [DatacenterBroker.py](https://github.com/Shahryar-sss/Cloud-Cost-Optimization/blob/master/DatacenterBroker.py)